wagtail/wagtail/docs/topics/snippets/features.md

     @property
     def revisions(self):
-        # Some custom logic here if necessary
+        # Some custom logic here if necessary, e.g. to handle multi-table inheritance.
+        # The mixin already handles inheritance, so this is optional.
-        return self._revisions
+        return self._revisions.all()
 ```

 If your snippet model defines relations using Django's {class}`~django.db.models.ManyToManyField`, you need to change the model class to inherit from `modelcluster.models.ClusterableModel` instead of `django.models.Model` and replace the `ManyToManyField` with `ParentalManyToManyField`.
 Inline models should continue to use `ParentalKey` instead of `ForeignKey`.
 This is necessary in order to allow the relations to be stored in the revisions.
 See the [](tutorial_categories) section of the tutorial for more details.
 For example: